 Stage 3, 4 and 5 - Warehouse

-37. On-Site Carparking Spaces Provide at minimum the below number of carparks for the development: Prior to commencement of use and to be maintained at all times.
-Warehouse - Twenty (20) parking spaces. maintained at all times.
+37. On-Site Carparking Spaces

+Provide at minimum the below number of carparks for the development: Prior to commencement of use and to be maintained at all times.

+1. Warehouse - Twenty (20) parking spaces.